Why Do Wisdom Teeth Need to Be Removed? Everything You Need to Know

 22 Jan, 2024

-Wisdom teeth can become a significant issue for your oral health if not addressed early.
+Wisdom teeth can become a key issue for your oral health if not addressed before.
 Left untreated, they can cause considerable pain and damage to the surrounding teeth and gums.
-While not all wisdom teeth need to be removed, many cases benefit from extraction to prevent future complications and ensure proper oral hygiene and overall dental health.
+While not every wisdom tooth needs to be removed, many cases benefit from extraction to prevent future complications and ensure proper oral hygiene and overall dental health.

-Many people are unaware of the problems wisdom teeth can cause and the advantages of removing them.
-Read on to learn more about wisdom teeth and how extraction can improve your oral health!
+Many people are unaware of the problems wisdom teeth can cause and the pros of removing them.
+Read on to learn in details about wisdom teeth and how extraction can enhance your oral health!

 What Are Wisdom Teeth?

-While some people have all four wisdom teeth, others may have fewer, or none at all, due to genetics.
-When wisdom teeth grow in alignment with the other teeth and there’s enough space for them to erupt fully, they usually don’t cause issues.
-However, for most, these teeth become impacted or difficult to clean, leading to decay and gum disease.
+While some people have four wisdom teeth, others may have less, or none at all, due to genetics.
+When wisdom teeth grow in alignment with the other teeth and there’s enough space for them to erupt properly, they usually don’t cause issues.
+However, for some cases, these teeth become impacted or difficult to clean, leading to decay and gum disease.
 In such cases, removal is often recommended.wisdom-two-img

 Why Are Wisdom Teeth Removed?

-Here are the most common reasons why wisdom teeth are removed:
+Here are some of the common reasons why wisdom teeth are removed:

 • Discomfort: Emerging wisdom teeth can cause significant pain.
-Poorly positioned teeth are prone to infection, which can lead to swelling and discomfort, requiring immediate extraction for relief.
+Poorly positioned teeth are prone to infection, which can lead to swelling and discomfort, requiring prompt extraction for relief.

-• Decay: Because they are so far back in the mouth, wisdom teeth are often difficult to clean properly, making them more likely to develop cavities.
+• Decay: Because they are so far back in the mouth, wisdom teeth are often difficult to clean properly, raising the alarm associated with cavities.

 • Impaction: Impacted wisdom teeth can damage surrounding teeth and bone, leading to infections or gum disease.